Anthony Z. Roisman, Chair

 Current Term: 2017 - 2023

 Anthony Roisman was appointed Chairman of the Public Utility Commission by Governor Phil Scott for a six-year term beginning on June 12, 2017.
 At the time of his appointment he was consulting with state attorneys general and other attorneys on environmental litigation, public participation before the Nuclear Regulatory Commission and state regulatory agencies, and on the admissibility of expert testimony in complex litigation.
 In addition to his experience with energy, he has extensive experience litigating claims for injury from exposure to toxic substances.
 He has also served as Senior Staff Attorney for the Natural Resources Defense Council (1977-1979), Chief of the Hazardous Waste Section and Special Litigator for Hazardous Waste in the Lands and Natural Resources Division of the U.S. Department of Justice (1979-1982), and Executive Director of Trial Lawyers for Public Justice (1982-1987).
 He has been an Adjunct Professor and Research Fellow in Environmental Studies at Dartmouth College and lectures frequently with the American Law Institute and others on expert witness admissibility and environmental law.
 He has served on committees, advisory committees or task forces of the National Judicial College, the American Law Institute, the National Research Council of the National Academy of Scientists, the Brookings Institute, the Nuclear Regulatory Commission, the American Bar Association, the Vermont Association for Justice, the Environmental Clinic of the Vermont Law School and the Environmental Law Institute.
 He was a member of the Board and President of the Board of the Hanover Food Cooperative.
 He is a 1960 graduate of Dartmouth College and 1963 graduate of Harvard Law School.
-He resides in Weathersfield with his wife, six cats and four horses.
+He resides in Weathersfield with his wife, seven cats and four horses.

 Margaret Cheney, Commissioner